Blue Bird reduced no call, no shows by 30% with TeamSense. Learn How.

 In addition to that, make sure reading and understanding the employee handbook is emphasized upfront as part of new hire onboarding and orientation.
 And, of course, always have your employee handbook looked at and approved by a labor attorney licensed to practice employment law in your state.

-Employees should also receive occasional reminders about those policies and procedures and where to find them.
+Employees should also receive occasional reminders about the policies and procedures and where to find them.
 Don’t make a practice out of forcing employees to sign acknowledgments of policies they’ve never seen or can’t access.
-Not only is it ineffective, but it can also create liability for your organization.
+Not only is it ineffective, but it can also create extra liability for your organization.

 Once the handbook policies are explained to an employee, all employees should sign, acknowledge, and agree to the handbook policies.